 John Vihstadt harnessed over 30 years of schools and community activism to win a seat on the Arlington County Board in 2014 as the first Independent in decades.
-Voters across the political spectrum appreciate his open and fair-minded perspective.
-In fact, he has changed the County Board room conversation by forging cooperative relationships with his colleagues to question the way we’ve always done things and weigh new approaches to our many challenges.
+Voters across the political spectrum appreciated his open and fair-minded perspective.
+He changed the County Board room conversation by forging cooperative relationships with his colleagues to question the way business has always been done and to weigh new approaches to Arlington's many challenges.

-As the only Independent, he has brought true debate, discussion and balance to the Board, and the County is better for it.
+As the only Independent, John brought true debate, discussion and balance to the Board, which made the County better.

-His energy and accessibility are hallmarks of his service, and he is always eager to bring County government to the neighborhoods by speaking with civic associations and community groups and visiting with constituents on issues of the day.
+His energy and accessibility were hallmarks of his service, and he was always eager to bring County government to the neighborhoods by speaking with civic associations and community groups and visiting with constituents on issues of the day.

 John’s foundation for the County Board included years of service in our neighborhoods, with Arlington Public Schools and in the community at large.

 His leadership and experience as president of his neighborhood civic association, on the Arlington County Civic Federation Board, as president of the Yorktown High School PTA and Co-Chair of a School Bond campaign, on the Board of the non-profit Community Residences, Inc. for the developmentally disabled, and on the Housing, Aging and Planning Commissions, all allowed him to hit the ground running and build a record of accomplishment on the County Board from his first months of service.